fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程一.md

 1. If one argument: a scalar, only used in case `a` is of size `1`.
 2. If two arguments: the last argument is the value to be set and must be a scalar, the first argument specifies a single array element location.
 It is either an `int` or a `tuple`.

-&emsp;&emsp;Notes: Compared to indexing syntax, `itemset` provides some speed increase for placing a scalar into a particular location in a `ndarray`, if you must do this.
+&emsp;&emsp;**Notes**: Compared to indexing syntax, `itemset` provides some speed increase for placing a scalar into a particular location in a `ndarray`, if you must do this.
 However, generally this is discouraged: among other problems, it complicates the appearance of the code.
 Also, when using `itemset` (and `item`) inside a loop, be sure to assign the methods to a local variable to avoid the attribute look-up at each loop iteration.

 ``` python
 >>> x = np.random.randint(9, size=(3, 3))